BrentSeidel/Ada-Lisp/README.md

 It now runs on the Arduino Due.
 It took a bit of work to remove all dependencies on Ada libraries that aren't available on the Arduino Due.
 Another feature added was the ability for the host software to add custom lisp commands.
-Thus, the main Arduino Due program can add custom lisp commands for accessing the Arduino hardware.
+Thus, the main Arduino Due program can add custom Lisp commands for accessing the Arduino hardware.

+This Lisp interpreter also builds and runs on Windows 10.

 ### Supported Data Types
 1. Integers are the standard Ada integer type.
 2. Strings are variable length and implemented using a linked list.
+3. Booleans are either "T" (true) or "NIL" (false).

 ### Supported Operations
 1. Basic arithmetic
 2. Comparisons
 3. List operations - CAR and CDR
 4. DOWHILE
-5. Function definition is under development
+5. User defined functions.
 6. Hardware access.
 This is done by allowing the host software to add custom lisp commands.
 This may also be useful for embedding the lisp interpreter in other applications.